caracal7/handcuff/README.md

 # Handcuff
-Since Javascript does not provide encapsulation this library allows the developer to keep attributes and functions private.
-Works when following the convention of prefixing the attribute names with an `_` or a pre-defined and valid character.
+Since Javascript does not provide encapsulation, this library allows the developer to keep attributes and functions private.
+Works when following the convention of prefixing the attribute/function names with an `_` or a pre-defined and valid character.

 This functionality is implemented using ES6 proxies.